cardano-scaling/hydra/docs/monthly/2022-12-monthly.md

 As we also updated the security properties and proofs, we started aggregating a LaTeX document on overleaf.
-While it holds a similar background and preliminaries as the original paper, it only specifies a single version of the protocol with no variants, less modulariztion, as well as explicit assumptions and important notes for implementors.
+While it holds a similar background and preliminaries as the original paper, it only specifies a single version of the protocol with no variants, less modularization, as well as explicit assumptions and important notes for implementors.

 ![](./img/2022-12-spec-overleaf.png)